RedHatInsights/curiosity-frontend/CONTRIBUTING.md

 1. Prefix `uiux-`

    CSS classes with the prefix `uiux-` are used by external resources to identify elements for use in 3rd party tooling.
 Changes to the class name or element should be broadcast towards our UI/UX team members.

+### Reserved QE testing attributes
+This project makes use of reserved DOM attributes used by the QE team.
+> Updating elements with these attributes should be done with the knowledge "you are affecting" QE's ability to test.

+1. Attribute `data-test`

+   DOM attributes with `data-test=""` are used by QE as a means to identify specific DOM elements.

 ## Testing
 To test content you'll need to have Node and Yarn installed.